harisrana-dev/Smart-Door-Security-System/README.md

 - ⚙️ **GPIO hardware control** (relay, PIR, LED, buzzer)
 - 🪶 **Smooth, non-blocking threading** for camera, recognition, and liveness
 - 🧰 **Modular codebase** — easily expandable

+### 🔍 Problem
+Traditional door security systems rely on just a password or key, which is prone to misuse.

+### 💡 Solution
+This system uses multi-step authentication: face recognition + liveness check + PIN fallback.

+### 📈 Impact
+✔ More secure than basic systems
+✔ Works on low-power Raspberry Pi
+✔ Handles false positives with multi-factor checks

 ---